call us +353 (0)87 6723471

 Grand Tour of Scotland

-7 Days/ 6 Nights Guided Tour
+Duration: 7 Days/ 6 Nights

-from £1,695 per person sharing.
+Price: from £2,295 per person sharing

 From lunch at the historic battlefield of Culloden to a guided tour of what’s know as ‘the most beautiful castle in Scotland’ this trip will leave you wanting for nothing.
 Leave the car and tour bus behind, safe in the knowledge that your guides and vehicle support will take care of you.
 With great accommodation and food completing the itinerary, take part in a classic Scottish adventure.

-Day 1 – Inverness to Grantown-on-Spey
+Day 1: Inverness to Grantown-on-Spey

-Day 2 – The Cairngorms National Park
+Day 2: The Cairngorms National Park

-Today you ride from west to east across the UK’s largest and most spectacular National Park, which has been named by National Geographic as one of the ’50 Must Visit Places on Earth’.
+Today you ride from west to east across the UK’s largest and most spectacular National Park named by National Geographic as one of the ’50 Must Visit Places on Earth’.
 Reach your first stop at Tomintoul – the Highland’s highest village and home to one of Scotland’s best whisky shops.
 After lunch make for the stiff climb over Lecht pass with the summit providing rewarding views over Royal Deeside.
-From here continue on to the lovely village of Ballater – your home for two nights.
-(B, L) Distance 39m/63km
+Then we continue on to the lovely village of Ballater – your home for two nights.
+(B, L, D) Distance 39m/63km

-Day 4 – Royal Deeside to Angus
+Day 3: Royal Deeside to Edzell

 Today you will continue east along the River Dee through the picturesque Forest of Birse.
 An early lunch sets you up for the climb over Cairn O’Mount with its stone cairn said to be more than 4000 years old.
-Here you will get our first glimpse of the North Sea and Scotland’s East Coast.
-From here you have a superb 10 miles of downhill riding all the way to Edzell our home for the night.
-(B, L) Distance 40m/64km
+Panoramic views of the North Sea and Scotland’s East Coast.
+Moreover, you have a superb 10 miles of downhill riding all the way to Edzell our home for the night.
+(B, L, D) Distance 39m/63km

-Day 5 – Glamis Castle & Dundee, the City of Discovery
+Day 4: Glamis Castle & Dundee, the City of Discovery

 Leaving the Cairngorm Mountains behind, head south through Kirriemuir onto Glamis Castle.
-We stop here for lunch and take a guided tour of what is said to be Scotland’s most beautiful castle.
-Continue on your journey crossing the low-lying Sidlaw Hills before reaching your waterfront accommodation in the City of Dundee.
-(B, L) Distance 40m/64km
+We stop here for lunch and take a guided tour of what is said to be Scotland’s ‘most beautiful castle’.
+Following on, we continue on our journey crossing the low-lying Sidlaw Hills before reaching your waterfront accommodation in the City of Dundee.
+(B, L, D) Distance 42m/68km

-Day 7 – Scotland’s Capital, Edinburgh
+Day 7: Scotland’s Capital, Edinburgh

 Explore Scotland by Bike 2018